What does the vaccine do?

 Contacting Stanfield Nursing Home

 For more information on Covid-19 vaccines, check out the BBC website.
-If you are interested in finding out more about our care home then head to our website today or visit our social media for daily updates.
+If you are interested in finding out more about our care home, head to our website today or visit our social media for daily updates.
 Alternatively, you can call 01905 420 459 to speak to a member of our helpful and friendly team.